 Next Nursing School Intake

-The next Nursing School Intake will be advertized in the Herald in Februry or March.
-Interviews will be conducted in May, and then the new class will start in September.
+The next Nursing School Intake will be advertized in the Herald in June or July.
+Interviews will follow after that, and then the new class will start in September.
 If you want to be considered for the class, you must respond by mail to the advertisement in the paper and do what the advert says.
 There are no email applications.
 You can also hand carry your application to Karanda.
-If you are not invited for the interview in May, that is the end of the application process.
+If you are not invited for the interview, that is the end of the application process.
 Please be aware of scams.
 Karanda never takes payment for acceptance into our nursing program.

 The school of nursing opened its doors in 1962 with the purpose of helping to meet staffing needs of the remotely located Karanda Hospital.
 It is our intent to train quality nurses who are able to minister effectively within the local church no matter where they work.
 Over the years, the school of nursing has adapted to provide nursing education that best meets the needs of the country under the directives of the ministry of Health and Child Welfare.
 Since 2001 we have been training Registered General Nurses in a three year diploma program.
 Our student body numbers 44 with three levels of training at any given time.
 We also have a one year State Certified Midwifery School which opened in 2005.
 We have 10 students each year in the program which is a post basic course for Registered General Nurses with at least 2 years of working experience.
 Our school operates within the parameters of the Zimbabwe Ministry of Health and Child Welfare and the Nurses Council of Zimbabwe.
 The school of nursing continues to meet a critical need for quality nurses within the country.
 The HIV/AIDS pandemic requires nurses prepared to meet the challenge of providing holistic health care that is promotive, preventive, curative and supportive in nature.
 The country is still very supportive of the Karanda School of Nursing.
 We are still able to openly teach God’s Word to our students in training.
 Our students have 3 hours of instruction in Bible every week they are in class.
 The students spend 40 weeks in class time and the rest of their time working at the hospital getting practical experience.